Al-Ip/Mnotes---Quick-and-Easy-Note-taking-App/README.md

 # Mnote
-A simple note taking app for android
+A simple note taking app for android test